-Trolls Who Accused Parkland Students Of Being Actors Are Doing The Same Thing To A Syrian Teenager
+Inside The Network Of Trolls Accusing A 15-Year-Old Tweeting In Syria Of Being Fake News

-This is Muhammad Najem, according to his Twitter account he's a 15-year-old boy living in Eastern Ghouta, Syria.
+This is Muhammad Najem.
+According to his Twitter account he's a 15-year-old boy living in Eastern Ghouta, Syria.

 The area has been under siege by government and pro-Syrian regime forces for years.
 In the past week, the violence has intensified.